What are Kotatsu and Chabudai?

 Always use a soft, damp cloth.
 A wet one will saturate the wood material.
 Dip the cloth in soapy water and wring it until all the water is out.
 Then wipe clean the table and leave it to dry.

 Remove stubborn water stains with a mixture of baking soda and toothpaste.
-Stains from hot drinks can get removed by applying toothpaste to the affected area.
+Stains from hot drinks can be removed by applying toothpaste to the affected area.

 Then, use a soft cloth to rub the area until the stain disappears.
 Wipe the area with a damp cloth until spotlessly clean.